-We will take all reasonable steps to provide the educational services that you have registered or enrolled to receive.
+a) We intend to provide the educational services that you have registered or enrolled to receive.
 However, there may be circumstances outside of our control where we are unable to provide those services in full or in part.
 In some cases, we may have to postpone, re-locate, re-structure or cancel tutorials, forums, day schools, residential or online schools and other teaching sessions, assessments or examinations.

-Version number: 2.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2022 Date for review: March 2023 b) These circumstances may include fire, flood, pandemic, terrorist acts, industrial disputes, short notice absence of teaching or other staff, short notice unavailability of premises, facilities or materials.
+Version number: 1.1 Approved by: Delegate, Director Academic Services Effective from: 1 August 2023 Date for review: March 2024 b) These circumstances may include fire, flood, pandemic, war, terrorist acts, industrial disputes, short notice absence of teaching or other staff, short notice unavailability of premises, facilities or materials.
 Where those, or similar circumstances arise, we will minimise disruption so far as we are reasonably able and, wherever practicable, will provide you with reasonable alternative arrangements to continue with your studies.
 We will make all reasonable efforts to inform you of any such changes as early as possible.